-Firewall Mo Firewall Mode Security Context
+Firewall M Firewall Mode Security Context

-Command Mode Routed Transparent Multiple
+Command Mode Routed Multiple

-Single Context System
+Transparent Single Context System

 Global configuration • • • •

+Release Modification

-Release Modification 7.2(1) This command was introduced.
-8.0(2) The set connection command is now available for a Layer 3/4 management class map, for to-the-security appliance management traffic.
-Only the conn-max and embryonic-conn-max keywords are available.
+7.2(1) This command was introduced.

+8.0(2) The set connection command is now available for a Layer 3/4 management

+class map, for to-the-ASA management traffic.
+Only the conn-max and

+embryonic-conn-max keywords are available.